kvsankar/chandrayaan3/README.md

 Planetary orbits are rendered as ellipses based on orbital elements.
 Spacecraft orbits are rendered using line segments using position data.

-JQuery and JQueryUI are primarily used for control and information panels.
+JQuery and JQueryUI are used for control and information panels.

 ### Hosting

 At present the page can be hosted statically.
+There are no server components needed.
+However, to prevent browsers from complaining about CORS, one may use a tiny web server like Mongoose to test the local site.